-Students may substitute up to 6 hours in foreign language and/or additional math/statistics courses from the above hours, in either category, with the approval of the Coordinator of the Social Science B.A.
+Students may substitute up to 6 hours in foreign language and/or additional math/statistics courses from the above hours, in either category, with the approval of the Coordinator of the BASS (B.A. in Social Science).

 University Studies Interdisciplinary Program Options: